 4.15.13.0 General

 AF provides a UE list and at least one UE member filtering criterion as part of the service operation parameters to assist the candidate UEs selection.
 Upon receiving the AF request, NEF triggers corresponding 5GC procedures to retrieve the information from 5GC NFs.
-Before sending the list(s) of candidate UE to the AF, NEF consolidates all the information collected from other 5GC NFs and derives one or more list(s) of candidate UEs and possibly additional information according to the UE member filtering criteria requested by the AF.
+Before sending the list(s) of candidate selected UEs and/or deselected UEs to the AF, NEF consolidates all the information collected from other 5GC NFs and derives one or more list(s) of candidate selected UEs and/or deselected UEs, and possibly additional information according to the UE member filtering criteria requested by the AF.

 The member selection assistance capability can be used to assist the AF to select the group of UEs to support application service (e.g. FL operation) and it is further defined in clause 5.46.2 of TS 23.501 [2].